 The Medium Launch Layout is done and ready to purchase.
 This layout fits the 8x12 and the 12x12, so the boards can share problems.
 The 8x12 is contained within the 12x12 layout.
 The 12x12 has 3 extra columns of holds on each edge, so there will always be more available problems on the 12x12 layout than the 8x12.
 The difficulty of this layout is ideal for gyms and for most home walls as well.

-The holds are very friendly and approachable, and with an adjustable frame we have kept everyone from brand new climbers to some of the strongest pros entertained.
+The Medium Launch Layout holds are very friendly and approachable, and with an adjustable frame we have kept everyone from brand new climbers to some of the strongest pros entertained.

 Text we got from a friend who spent all summer on the Kilter Board: I'm doing moves in Hueco that I've never been able to do before!
 Everyone is asking me how I've been training.

-Kilter Board offers a couple of size options and we are working on several layouts (fixed and customizeable) so you can build something that works well in your space and suits your needs.
-We recommend making the angle adjustable, which you can do yourself if you know what you're doing, and we can provide drilling specs for any wall builder so they can include the board in their plans.
-Please seek professional help to make sure whatever you do is structurally sound.
+Kilter Board offers a couple of size options and we recommend making the angle adjustable, which you can do yourself if you know what you're doing.
+We can provide the drilling grid upon request.
+Please seek professional help for construction to make sure whatever you do is structurally sound.

-If you want an easy way to make sure your adjustable wall is secure you can call one of the wall builders listed above.
+If you want an easy way to make sure your adjustable wall is secure email us for frame options.

 We are focusing on two sizes of Kilter Boards.
-If you aren't sure which wall will fit in your space, download the spec sheet PDF here and use the wall angle/room height guide (we are working to improve with specific pad size/kickboard/height recommendations for every angle as well).
-Email us with questions.
+If you aren't sure which wall will fit in your space, email us or download our spec sheet here and use the wall angle/room height guide.

 - The most popular training board size on the planet